-"Negroes have lower Iqs, lower impulse control, and higher testosterone levels in generals," Roof wrote.
-"These three things alone are a recipe for violent behavior."
+“Negroes have lower IQs, lower impulse control, and higher testosterone levels in general,” Roof wrote.
+“These three things alone are a recipe for violent behavior.”

 Eventually, Roof said he wanted to start a race war.
-And he decided to start with the historically black church, also known as Mother Emanuel.
+He decided to start with the historically black church, also known as Mother Emanuel.

 “I have no choice.
 I am not in the position to, alone, go into the ghetto and fight,” he wrote.

 “I chose Charleston because it is most historic city in my state, and at one time had the highest ratio of blacks to whites in the country.”

 So on June 17, 2015, Roof entered the Mother Emanuel church.
 The Bible study group welcomed him and gave him a sheet with religious verses.
 He stayed with them for at least 15 minutes.

 Then, as a dozen people stood for prayers with their eyes closed, Roof fired 70 rounds from a Glock .45-caliber pistol, prosecutors said.

 “I didn’t say anything to them,” Roof said of his victims.